danielegasparri/span-gui/docs/manual.md

 If you want to change the location of the SPAN_results folder, you can do it with: "Edit --> Change result folder..."

 You can play with other sample 1D spectra by loading the ready to use spectra list files provided with SPAN, for example the "ngc5806_bins.dat" located in the "example_files" folder.
-This spectra list contains 39 1D spectra in the optical window of the galaxy NGC 5806.Just browse this spectra list in the "3.
+This spectra list contains 39 1D spectra in the optical window of the galaxy NGC 5806.
+Just browse this spectra list in the "3.
 Browse the spectra list or one spectrum" section of the "Prepare and load spectra" frame.

 ## General description and usage